Top Results

 An issue of critical importance to Jones is financial literacy — a hallmark of his 30-plus years of credit union and community service.
 One memorable program helped high school students better understand budgeting and basic financial concepts, such as balancing a checking account, before they graduate.
 "Either people don't have the resources, or they don't manage their resources, such that they end up living paycheck to paycheck."

-When it comes to credit union independence and the merger of LGFCU and Civic, Jones believes it will benefit members in many ways including new products, policies and rates.
+When it comes to the 2024 merger of Civic and LGFCU, Jones says members will benefit in many ways including new products, policies and rates.

-In the past, there was a sameness to the loan policies and products—if they did it, we did it.
-With independence, we will have the freedom to make decisions that are in the best interest of our credit union, not anyone else.”
+In the past, there was a sameness to the loan policies and products.
+Now we have the freedom to make decisions that are in the best interest of our credit union, not anyone else.”

 CURRENT COMMUNITY INVOLVEMENT AND DESIGNATIONS

-- Credit Union National Administration’s Volunteer Achievement Program (graduate)
+• Graduate, Credit Union National Association Volunteer Achievement Program